ruotianluo/DiscCaptioning/README.md

 ```

-The reason why we need to replace the `captions_val2014.json` is because the original file can only evaluates images from the val2014 set, and we are using
+The reason why we need to replace the `captions_val2014.json` is because the original file can only evaluate images from the val2014 set, and we are using rama's split.

 ### Pre-computed feature